rpellerin/rpellerin.github.io/content/living-in-the-usa-visa-insurance-ssn-and-taxes.md

 # Taxes

-I haven't got to do it yet.
-I'll update this article once done.
-In the meantime, this [article from Parenthèse](http://www.parenthese-paris.com/etudiants/visa-j1-intern/sur-place-usa/declaration-dimpots-aux-usa/) could be useful.
+First of all, this [article from Parenthèse](http://www.parenthese-paris.com/etudiants/visa-j1-intern/sur-place-usa/declaration-dimpots-aux-usa/) is quite useful for French expats.

 Also, here are some resources as to how to file your tax return (form 1040NR-EZ for J1 visas) if you want to do it by yourself instead of using a third party online service such as [TaxBack](https://www.taxback.com/en/) or [TurboTax](https://www.turbotax.com/) (TurboTax is not compatible with J1 visa holders):